Shopify vs Squarespace

 • United States of America

-Those who aren’t selling from any of these countries will need to use a third-party option.
-If you do so, then a percentage of the transaction will be paid to Shopify.
+Those not selling from these countries will need to use a third-party option.
+If you do so, a percentage of the transaction will be paid to Shopify.
 Depending on your chosen pricing plan, this can be between 0.5% to 2%.

-Additionally, Shopify has access to most currencies worldwide and allows users to use over 100 different payment gateways.
+Additionally, Shopify has access to most currencies worldwide, allowing users to use over 100 payment gateways.

 Which Option Works Out Cheaper?